21 Black History Month Movies for Reflection and Celebration

 She finds herself the target of increasing violence from him, who can’t see who makes his band such a success.

-In love with him and determined not to leave like her mother, she finds herself the target of increasing violence from him.
-Some of the top cast includes Angela Bassett Laurence Fishburne.
+In love with him and determined not to leave like her mother, she finds herself the target of his increasing violence.
+Some of the top cast members include Angela Bassett and Laurence Fishburne.

-Complex political and emotional forces are implemented when a young man returns to the race-torn Philadelphia neighborhood where he grew up during the Black Power struggle in 1976.
+When a young man returns to the race-torn Philadelphia neighborhood where he grew up during the Black Power struggle in 1976, complex political and emotional forces are implemented.

-Some Of the top cast includes Kerry Washington, Anthony Mackiem, Jamie Hector, Wendell Pierce, Amari Cheatom.
+Some of the top cast members include Kerry Washington, Anthony Mackie, Jamie Hector, Wendell Pierce, and Amari Cheatom.

 Leave a Reply